needle-mirror/com.unity.logging/Documentation~/custom-configuration.md

 Use [`CaptureStackTrace`](xref:Unity.Logging.LoggerConfig.CaptureStacktrace(System.Boolean)) to define if the current logger should capture the stack trace.
 This is available within Burst compiled code.
 If you use a version of Burst prior to 1.80, there might be some missing stack frames.

+### RedirectUnityLogs

+Use [`RedirectUnityLogs`](xref:Unity.Logging.LoggerConfig.RedirectUnityLogs) to route Debug logs into the package.
+This is intended as an aid for porting code to the logging package.
+Debug logs will be sent to all sinks which set this option.
+All Debug logs will be redirected into the package, overriding any currently configured filtering or enabling of Debug logs.

+### RetrieveStartupLogs

+Use [`RetrieveStartupLogs`[(xref:Unity.Logging.LoggerConfig.RetrieveStartupLogs) to retrieve any logs captured before package startup.
+Logs are only captured when the Player Setting Capture Startup Logs has been set.

 ## Further information

 * [Sinks](sinks.md)